mtnvencenzo/kafka-stack/README.md

   ```bash
   docker compose logs -f <service>
   ```
-- If Kafka UI cannot connect, ensure all Kafka brokers are running and healthy.
+- If Kafka UI cannot connect, ensure all Kafka brokers (and Zookeeper, if using classic mode) are running and healthy.
 - Reset stack state:
   ```bash
   docker compose down -v